• © 2025 kiraluna.com Contact Me 0

 patient and doctor enter uncharted territory, where answers aren’t straightforward and medical knowledge is still catching up.

-acquired angioedema and anaphylaxis further complicate this debilitating condition.
+Life-threatening reactions like acquired angioedema and anaphylaxis further complicate this debilitating condition.

 None of these are symptoms of separate conditions; they are all triggers of